Configuration Lie groupoids and orbifold braid groups: Introduction

 $\bullet$ The poly-virtually free structure of the pure orbifold braid group is also used in Theorem \ref{mtpf}, to prove that a class of affine and finite complex Artin groups are virtually poly-free.
 This gives a partial answer to the question, if all Artin groups are virtually poly-free ([\cite{MB}, Question 2]).
 A recent work in this direction is \cite{BMP}, also see \cite{W} for a simple proof of the result of \cite{BMP}.
 Poly-free groups have nice properties like locally indicable and right orderable.
 Also, an inductive argument using [\cite{DS}, Theorem 2.3] shows that a virtually poly-free group has finite asymptotic dimension.

 $\bullet$ Our final application of the poly-virtually free structure of the pure orbifold braid group, is to prove the Farrell-Jones isomorphism conjecture for any group which contains the pure orbifold braid group (Theorem \ref{FJC}), as a subgroup of finite index.
-Consequently, this settles the case of the Artin group of type $\tilde D_n$, left open in \cite{Rou}.
+Consequently, this settles the case of the Artin group of type $\tilde D_n$, left open in [\cite{Rou}, Problem].
 There is much interest in proving the Farrell-Jones conjecture for Artin groups in recent times.
 Also see \cite{HO} and \cite{W}.

 We conclude the introduction with a few words on the organization of the paper.
 In the next section we state our main results, and also recall some background required for the statements.
-Section 3 contains some more background materials on Lie groupoids and Artin groups.
-In Section 4, we give a detailed introduction to orbifold braid groups and develop the stretching technique to prove some crucial results.
+Section 3 contains some more background materials on Lie groupoids and proofs of some lemmas left in Section 2.
+In this section we also formalize the results we have proved, in the category of orbifold groupoids.
+In Section 4, we give a detailed introduction to orbifold braid groups and use the stretching technique to prove some crucial results.
 The proofs of the main results are given in Section 5.